davidlunadeleon/davidlunadeleon/README.md

 I'm a Computer Science student at ITESM in Monterrey.
 I love software development and learning, so I have a couple of repositories with experiments and material that I've used in my learning process.

-### Stuff I'm currently working on

-- A Backport of the Template Library from C++ for C, called c-template-library.
-[Repository](https://github.com/davidlunadeleon/c-template-library)

 ### Stuff I have made

-- Made a simple start page and use it daily.
-It can be found in [this repository](https://github.com/davidlunadeleon/startPage)
 - Made a [Gatsby](https://www.gatsbyjs.com/) blog template with React, Bootstrap and some other stuff.
 [Repository](https://github.com/davidlunadeleon/gatsby-blog-template).
 - Programmed a simple Sudoku puzzle solver with C++.
 [Repository](https://github.com/davidlunadeleon/sudoku-solver)
 - Programmed a Sokoban solver with C++.
 [Repository](https://github.com/davidlunadeleon/sokoban-solver)